cocos/cocos-docs/en/components/scrollview.md

 Similarly, you can register events such as `scrolling`, `touch-up`, `scroll-began`, etc. The events of the callback function parameters and `scroll-to-top` parameters.

-For a full list of ScrollView events, refer to the [ScrollView API](../../../api/en/classes/ScrollView.html) for detail.
+For a full list of ScrollView events, refer to the [ScrollView API](../../../api/en/classes/ScrollView.html) for details.

 ---